Walk on Water (Eminem song): Music video

 On December 23, 2017, the music video for the song was released exclusively on Apple Music and Eminem's official Vevo channel.
 It was directed by American director Richard "Rich" Lee, who previously directed Eminem's videos for "Not Afraid", "Rap God", "The Monster" and "Phenomenal".
 Beyoncé does not appear in the video.
 As of April 8, 2022, the video has over 75 million views and 1.2 million likes.

 The video starts with a beam of light that turns out to be a special on a microphone.
 Eminem is sitting next to it lamenting when he finally decides to come up to the mic.
 The lights slowly come up to reveal an auditorium during the second chorus.
-Many disciples and clones of Eminem are seen typing gibberish into a typewriter.
+Many clones of Eminem are seen typing gibberish into a typewriter.
 There is then a montage of set pieces being placed on stage to resemble concerts he has performed.
 During the third chorus, there is a time lapse of fans in the auditorium seats.
 The fans leave during the third verse when Eminem glitches between different personas and it starts to snow.
 Eminem is seen in a barren wasteland of ice.
 He finds a huge statue covered, then, with deliberation, pulls it off.
 Back to the typewriter room, Eminem starts to write the lyrics to "Stan" and then pulls it out of the typewriter and delivers the closing line, "Bitch, I wrote 'Stan'".

 The video received a nomination at the 2018 MTV Video Music Awards for Best Visual Effects.